 The Wham Stadium |

-Bradford City lead the way by quite some distance, with their average attendance of 16,885 at the Northern Commercials Stadium, over 7,000 more than second-placed Notts County.
+Bradford City lead the way by a considerable distance, with an average attendance of 17,887 at the Northern Commercials Stadium, over 8,000 more than second-placed Notts County.

-At the opposite end of the table, it is Accrington Stanley's Wham Stadium which currently holds the lowest attendance trophy, whose figure of 2,457 is marginally lower than that of Harrogate Town.
+At the opposite end of the table, it is Accrington Stanley's Wham Stadium, which currently holds the lowest attendance trophy, whose figure of 2,520 is marginally lower than that of Harrogate Town.

 Highest ever League Two attendance